jlegatheaux/cnss/README.md

 ![](Figures/cnss-node.png)

-**Network configuration** is defined by a configuration file using simple commands to add nodes and links and their parameters, as well as defining the firing of special events at configuration defined virtual time steps.
+**Network configuration** is defined by a configuration file using simple commands to add nodes and links and their parameters.
+It also allows the introduction of special events to be triggered off at specific time steps.

 The real execution progress of the simulation is bound to the time required to execute the nodes processing steps.
 Therefore, nodes processing steps cannot execute blocking actions, which would block the simulator.
 Reading and writing local files is acceptable as well as any other quick execution method calls, but using Java calls like `Thread.sleep()` or any kind of synchronization is fully discouraged.